krazygfx/AffinityRPC/README.md

-A custom Discord Rich Presence integration for the Affinity Suite (Photo, Designer, and Publisher).
+A custom Discord Rich Presence integration for Affinity Studio by Canva.
 It displays your currently active project status directly on your Discord profile using a clean, native, and lightweight interface.

 # AffinityRPC - Discord Rich Presence

-A custom Discord Rich Presence integration for Affinity by Canva.
+A custom Discord Rich Presence integration for Affinity Studio by Canva.
 It displays your currently active project status directly on your Discord profile.

 ## Prerequisites